alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 ## What is k-means clustering?

 Suppose we have a collection of data points.
-*Clustering* means dividing the data points into different groups, so all of the points in the same group are similar in some way.
+[*Clustering*][clustering] means dividing the data points into different groups, so all of the points in each group are similar in some way.
 (And conversely, points in different groups should be different.)

-Let's suppose our data points are positions on a 2D plane.
+For example, let's suppose our data points are positions on a 2D plane.
 If we group them into three clusters by saying "points that are close together are similar", we might end up with this clustering:

 <figure style="width: 400px;">